 - Water – You’ll need water to thin the icing a bit.
 Aside from the vanilla, it’s the only liquid used in royal icing.

 - Vanilla extract – For flavor, of course.
-But feel free to swap it out for almond extract (or another flavor), or use a combination of the two.
+But feel free to swap it out for almond extract (or another flavor, like peppermint).

-- Gel icing colors – The gel colors are thicker and more intense than regular food coloring, so that you don’t have to use as much and it doesn’t thin the icing out as much.
-A common one is Wilton icing color, which can usually be found at stores like Michaels, Hobby Lobby, Walmart, or online.
+- Gel icing colors – Gel colors are more potent than regular food coloring.
+A little goes a long way, without thinning out the icing.
+You’ll find Wilton icing color at stores like Michaels, Hobby Lobby, Walmart, or online.
 I also like Americolor gels and the little squeeze bottles they come in.
-They are sometimes a little easier to work with.

 How to Make Royal Icing